ivanruby/mpesa-mz-nodejs-lib/README.md

 - Simple syntax
 - Promise-based
-- Agnostic-library by treating config and transaction details as data, rather than dependencies
+- Agnostic library.
+Treats config and transaction details as data, rather than dependencies
-- With request data validation to ensure only valid requests get sent to the MPesa API
+- Validation of transaction parameters to ensure only valid requests get sent to the MPesa API

 ## Status